2024 South Korean martial law crisis

 On 7 December, Yoon issued an apology for declaring martial law.
-The next day, the former Defense Minister Kim Yong-hyun was arrested and sent to a detention facility for his role in the martial law order, where he would later attempt suicide shortly before a warrant could be filed against him.
-On 12 December, Yoon stated that he would "fight to the end" and that the martial law declaration was an "act of governance" to protect against anti-state forces.
+The next day, the former Defense Minister Kim was arrested and sent to a detention facility for his role in the martial law order, where he attempted suicide shortly before a warrant could be filed against him.
+On 12 December, Yoon said that he would "fight to the end" and that the martial law declaration was an "act of governance" to protect against anti-state forces.
 It is more widely believed that the declaration was motivated by political issues with the DPK-controlled Assembly over repeated impeachment attempts against officials, opposition to his budget, and various scandals involving him and his wife Kim Keon Hee.

 Yoon was impeached on 14 December by the National Assembly and suspended from office pending a final ruling by the Constitutional Court on whether to confirm his removal from the presidency.
-Prime Minister Han Duck-soo served as acting president until he himself was also impeached on 27 December, making Finance Minister and Deputy Prime Minister Choi Sang-mok acting president.
+Prime Minister Han Duck-soo served as acting president until he himself was impeached on 27 December, making Finance Minister and Deputy Prime Minister Choi Sang-mok acting president.
 However, Han's impeachment was overturned by the Constitutional Court on 24 March 2025, reinstating him as acting president.
 Yoon was arrested on 15 January 2025.
 On 26 January, he was indicted for leading an insurrection, becoming the first sitting president to be arrested and indicted in South Korean history.
 On 4 April, the Constitutional Court unanimously upheld Yoon's impeachment and removal from office over the martial law declaration.
+On 19 February 2026, Yoon and other figures involved in the incident were found guilty on insurrection charges.
+Yoon was sentenced to life in prison, while Kim Yong-hyun was sentenced to 30 years in prison.